voc0der/Skip-Game-Launcher/README.md

 cmd /s /c ""C:\Program Files (x86)\Battle.net\Battle.net.exe" --exec="launch Pro""
 ```

-The executable does not need to be run as administrator, however, windows will flag it as a 'potential threat' which is funny because I used a windows tool, called iexpress to have the command prompt launch the game.
+The executable does not need to be run as administrator, however, windows may flag it as a potential threat due to unknown source.
 To prevent windows blocking it, simply right click properties, and there's an unblock button at the bottom right of that dialog prompt.